blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Casteism.md

 > O Arjuna!
 In My view that Yogi is the best who, out of a sense of identity with others on account of the perception of the same Atman in all, feels their joy and suffering as his own. (**Gita 6.32**)
 >
 > Works like sacrifice, charity, and austerity should not be abandoned.
 They should be performed, for they are purifying for the wise. (**Gita 18.5**)

+---

+Gita states that caste is created by Krishna on the basis of Gunas.